NCPP/ocgis/doc/computation.rst

 All calculations are classes that inherit from the following abstract base classes:
  1. :class:`~ocgis.calc.base.AbstractUnivariateFunction`: Functions with no required parameters operating on a single variable.
  2. :class:`~ocgis.calc.base.AbstractUnivariateSetFunction`: Functions with no required parameters opearting on a single variable and reducing along the temporal axis.
  3. :class:`~ocgis.calc.base.AbstractParameterizedFunction`: Functions with input parameters.
 Functions do not inherit directly from this base class.
-It used as part of a 'mix-in' to indiciate a function has parameters.
+It is used as part of a 'mix-in' to indicate a function has parameters.
  4. :class:`~ocgis.calc.base.AbstractMultivariateFunction`: Functions operating on two or more variables.

 -------------------------------------------------